arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - **Secure communication**: The onboard module incorporates various security protocols such as WEP, WPA, WPA2, and WPA3, ensuring robust data encryption and protection against unauthorized access during wireless communication.
 - **Onboard antenna**: Opta™ WiFi devices feature an onboard  Wi-Fi® antenna specifically designed, matched, and certified for the onboard Wi-Fi® module requirements.

-The `Arduino Mbed OS Opta Boards` has a built-in library that lets you use the onboard Wi-Fi® module, the `WiFi` library right out of the box; let's walk through an example code demonstrating some of the module's capabilities.
+The `Arduino Mbed OS Opta Boards` core has a built-in library that lets you use the onboard Wi-Fi® module, the `WiFi` library right out of the box; let's walk through an example code demonstrating some of the module's capabilities.
 The code below showcases how to connect to a Wi-Fi® network, check Wi-Fi® status, connect to a server, send HTTP requests, and receive and print HTTP responses, common tasks for an IoT device.

 ```arduino
 /**